-- Strengthening regional value chains could increase exports to the United States by US$ 70 billion
+- Strengthening regional value chains could increase exports to the United States by $70 billion

 BARRANQUILLA, Colombia – The Inter-American Development Bank will make available a series of financial and non-financial tools to Latin American and Caribbean countries and companies to support their international insertion and boost their economic recovery after the pandemic, IDB President Mauricio Claver-Carone announced today.